I grew up in the suburbs of St. Louis Missouri in a mostly white neighborhood. One of the first things I noticed was that my hair was different.

 I know it's only so much consolation to you right now, but the older I get, the more I notice how much easier having a positive body image becomes.
 I know that's clearly not the case for all older women: after all, plenty of women my age and older are getting sliced, diced and Botoxed to within an inch of their lives.
 However, it's also not just me.
-I often notice that women I'm friends with also seem to have a good handle and perspective on their body image, despite the diversity of our bodies.
-Usually a much better one then they had when they were your age.

-We're pleased to host the 6th edition (oops, make that the 8th!) of the newly reborn Feminist Carnival!
-In the spirit of rebirth, and in alignment with the readers and mission of Scarleteen, this round puts it's focus on young feminist bloggers and feminist issues particularly pertinent to younger women.
+We're pleased to host the 8th edition of the newly reborn Feminist Carnival!
+In the spirit of rebirth, and in alignment with the readers and mission of Scarleteen, this round puts its focus on young feminist bloggers and feminist issues particularly pertinent to younger women.